lavague-ai/LaVague/docs/docs/use-cases/forms.md

 # Fill out forms

 LaVague can be used to fill out simple forms automatically!
-Just provide some data and ask LaVague to fill event registration forms, job applications, etc.
+Just provide the necessary information and ask LaVague to fill event registration forms, job applications, etc.

 We have created a [sample job application form](https://form.jotform.com/241363523875359) you can use to try this use case.